“Dyslexia” by Eliza

 An estimated 20-25% of students have learning difficulties , which means they struggle with the acquisition of reading, writing, spelling or maths.
 The reasons for these difficulties are many and varied, from missing time at school to having English as a second language.
 For the majority of these students, we know that once they are provided with good support and instruction they will make strong progress.

 An estimated 3-5% of students, however, will experience ongoing challenges to their learning, even when provided with appropriate support.
 These students may be classified as having a Specific Learning Disability (SLD), such as dyslexia, which is a Specific Reading Disorder.
 Dyslexia is not an intellectual disability – but children with dyslexia struggle to read and often feel as though they are failing each and every day.

 Ensuring that all children are given the opportunity to learn to read is important, as is providing appropriate support and understanding to the one or more students in every Australian classroom with dyslexia.
-This is what has led organisations and volunteers across the Australian SLD community to create Dyslexia Empowerment Week (DEW), now in its fourth year.
-This year DEW is 16 – 22 October 2016.

 *Includes access to Audio Visual Presentation of “The Dyslexia Debate Seminar: Implications for Educational Policy and Practice“ By Prof. Joe Elliot, originally presented at The University of Sydney in August 2015.

 If You or Your Child has just been diagnosed with dyslexia, this is a great article to share about what dyslexia is and what it is not.
 From The Yale Center for Dyslexia and Creativity.

 My Child Was Just Diagnosed With Dyslexia.
 Now What?

 10 tips to help you get started, from Understood – Understanding Dyslexia.